dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 Installing ArgoCD on each cluster means there is no shared interface of all the infrastructure running across clusters.
 You would have to have multiple endpoints and multiple argo-profiles/-credentials for each argo instance running in each cluster, which may not be desirable if you run infrastructure on a large scale.
 Furthermore, it also consumes more resources to run all ArgoCDs components on each cluster (vs. only on a single cluster), which may be a consideration if your company's budget is tight.

-For this implementation, a single instance of ArgoCD will run on the `core-cluster` and deploy and manage all the Kubernetes Object running in both the core cluster and the app clusters.
+For this implementation, a single instance of ArgoCD will run on the `core-cluster` and deploy and manage all the Kubernetes Objects running in both the core cluster and the app clusters.

 <!-- Applications -->
 ArgoCD groups YAML-files/folders into an abstraction called _Applications_.
 Applications are just a normal Kubernetes manifest, where you specify a path to a resource you want to deploy, a destination cluster, and some configuration parameters.
-You can structure (and nest) these groupings however you want, but you usually want smaller groupings, so you manage/sync them individually with more fine-grained control. e.g., Deploying Crossplane provisioned database separately from the Crossplane provisioned Kubernetes Cluster.
+You can structure (and nest) these groupings however you want, but you usually want smaller groupings, so you manage/sync them individually with more fine-grained control. e.g., deploying Crossplane provisioned database separately from the Crossplane provisioned Kubernetes Cluster.
 This way, you don't have to use the same sync-policy for both groupings of resources. e.g., you may have pruning (auto-delete) disabled on the database to ensure databases are not deleted by mistake.

 Based on this philosophy of separation, I have chosen to structure my applications like this: